 There are quite a few variations of chole masala.
 You’ve got homestyle versions and you’ve got street-style.
-This recipe will be my take on the classic Delhi-style chole masala.
-This iconic dish is my favourite way to enjoy chole, and it’s been such a long time in the making!
-I’ve finally managed to recreate those wonderful flavours that are heavenly in street-style chole!
-Even if you’ve never had Delhi-style chole, you’re sure to love this, and if you know what I’m talking about, then this will truly take you to the streets of Delhi right at home!
+This recipe will be my take on the classic street-style chole masala.
+This iconic dish is my favorite way to enjoy chole, and it’s been such a long time in the making!
+I’ve finally managed to recreate those wonderful flavors that are heavenly in street-style chole!
+Even if you’ve never had chole like this, you’re sure to love this, and if you know what I’m talking about, then this will truly take you to the streets of Delhi right at home!

-Last year I shared my Homestyle Chole Masala recipe.
+Last year I shared my Homestyle Chole Masalarecipe.
 To be honest with you, today’s recipe is actually the version I wanted to share first, but I still needed to refine the colour and flavours to bring the most authentic Delhi-Style Chole Masala!
 What I enjoyed on the streets was my favourite version of chole growing up in Delhi.
 The first main difference is the colour.
 If you check out the homestyle chole masala recipe, the gravy is much redder.
 Furthermore, it’s less tangy than the Delhi-style chole.
 In Hindi, there’s a phrase called “chatpata.”
 There’s no direct translation for this other than spicy & tangy!
 We’ve got much more pungent and bold flavours in this Delhi-style chole.
-We also use tamarind in the homestyle chole Both are excellent in their own way, but my preference is the Delhi-style version!
+We also use tamarind in the homestyle chole, but we won’t in this dish.
+Both are excellent in their own way, but my preference is the Delhi-style version!
 Let me know in the comments which you prefer!

 Yes, you really do.
 You may have seen that in my Instant Pot Rajma Masala recipe, you can get away without soaking the red kidney beans, or rajma.
 However, cooking chickpeas that haven’t been soaked can potentially cause digestive issues, such as gas and bloating (source: Livestrong).
 To save your gut, please plan accordingly and soak your chickpeas!